yuridentadanu10/MamiCamp2020/README.md

 in this branch I will add several features.
+- Implement Android Jetpack Navigation component
+- Before playing this game, user need to register with email
-- every game ends, the final score will be stored in the cloud database database.
+- every game ends, the final score will be stored in the cloud database database for game records
-- There is new button to display game history page that is displayed from Firebase Cloud Firestore.
+- There is new button to display game records page for user that is displayed from Firebase Cloud Firestore.